conal/denotational-hardware/Examples/Add/Fin.lagda.md

    cᵢ′ = subst 𝔽 eq₂ (subst 𝔽 eq₁ cᵢ ⊹ a)
 ```

-Still not as simple as I want.
+Still not as simple as I want. :frowning:

-Here's an idea: write `adds` (the specification) in categorical style.
+Here's an idea: rewrite `adds₀` (the specification) in categorical style.
 Then imitate for the `𝔽` version and its correctness proof.
+Then replace them all with a single package.

 First, write out the left fold explicitly, switching from `Vec` to `V` (made of standard products):